inkarkat/vim-EditSimilar/README.md

   EditSimilar-root commands.
-- Obsolete the short command forms :Esubst, :Enext, :Eprev; the starting uppercase letter makes them still awkward to type, there's more likely a conflict with other custom commands (e.g. :En -> :Encode, :Enext), and I now believe aliasing via cmdalias.vim is the better way to provide personal shortcuts, instead of polluting the command namespace with all these duplicates.
+- Obsolete the short command forms :Esubst, :Enext, :Eprev; the starting uppercase letter makes them still awkward to type, there's more likely a conflict with other custom commands (e.g. :En -&gt; :Encode, :Enext), and I now believe aliasing via cmdalias.vim is the better way to provide personal shortcuts, instead of polluting the command namespace with all these duplicates.
-- Rename :Vsplit... -> :VSplit... and :Sview... -> :SView... as I think this is a more intuitive long form.
+- Rename :Vsplit... -&gt; :VSplit... and :Sview... -&gt; :SView... as I think this is a more intuitive long form.
 (And now that the user is encouraged to create his own custom short aliases, anyway.)
 The only other plugin with similar commands that I know is bufexplorer with its :VSBufExplorer.